 On getting the bottle

 There are only 150 bottles of this iconic masterpiece in the world, imprinted with Gehry’s signature.
-Alongside this special 24-karat gold bottle, there will also be a wider release of limited-edition Hennessy X.O bottles also created by Gehry to launch worldwide.
-The latter is retailing at HK$2,150, with 1,500 sets available in Hong Kong.
-They are available for purchase at Lane Crawford, as well as launching at select retailers from 15 October.
+Alongside this special 24-carat gold bottle, there will also be a wider release of limited-edition Hennessy X.O bottles also created by Gehry to launch worldwide.
+The latter is retailing at RM938 and available for purchase in Malaysia.

 Find out more about the movements of the Hennessy X.O 150th anniversary x Frank Gehry limited-edition bottle here.